Mushigarou/Pipex/README.md

 # Pipex
-## Mandatory
+## Usage
 Pipex is a program that handles pipes and redirections in Unix / Linux systems.

-For the mandatory part, here is the syntax that should be given to the program :
+For the mandatory part :
 ```
+ make
  ./pipex infile cmd_1 cmd_2 outfile
  ```

-For the bonus part, here is the syntax that should be given to the program :
+For the bonus part :
 ```
+ make
  ./pipex infile cmd_1 ... cmd_n outfile
  ```